feldera/feldera/README.md

 -->
 [![nightly](https://github.com/feldera/dbsp/actions/workflows/containers.yml/badge.svg)](https://github.com/feldera/dbsp/actions/workflows/containers.yml)

-The [Feldera Continuous Analytics Platform](https://www.feldera.com/), or Feldera in short, is a fast computational engine for *continuous analytics* over data in-motion.
-It allows users to build data pipelines as SQL programs that are continuously evaluated as new data arrives from various sources.
-What makes Feldera [unique](#theory) is its ability to *evaluate arbitrary SQL programs incrementally*, making it more expressive and performant than existing alternatives like streaming engines.
+The [Feldera Continuous Analytics Platform](https://www.feldera.com/), or Feldera Platform in short, is a fast computational engine and associated components for *continuous analytics* over data in motion.
+Feldera Platform allows users to configure data pipelines as standing SQL programs (DDLs) that are continuously evaluated as new data arrives from various sources.
+What makes Feldera's engine [unique](#theory) is its ability to *evaluate arbitrary SQL programs incrementally*, making it more expressive and performant than existing alternatives like streaming engines.

-With Feldera, software engineers and data scientists building data pipelines are not exposed to to the complexities of querying changing data, an otherwise notoriously hard problem.
-Instead, they can express their computations as declarative queries and have Feldera evaluate these queries incrementally, correctly and efficiently.
+With the Feldera Platform, software engineers and data scientists configuring data pipelines are not exposed to to the complexities of querying changing data, an otherwise notoriously hard problem.
+Instead, they can express their computations as *standing queries* and have the Feldera Platform evaluate these queries incrementally, correctly and efficiently.

 To this end we set the following high-level objectives: